Sithu-Aung-Khant/Password_Strength_Checker/README.md

-Sure, I can do that.
-Here is the README.md file for your password strength checker:

 ## Password Strength Checker

 This is a simple password strength checker that uses the following criteria to evaluate the strength of a password: